Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

 If you want the `kotlinx.coroutines` library to recover the stack trace of an exception that requires additional constructor arguments, such as a line number or an error code, implement the `StackTraceRecoverable` interface.

-The `StackTraceRecoverable` interface is part of the Kotlin standard library, so you can implement it without adding a dependency on `kotlinx.coroutines`.
+The `StackTraceRecoverable` interface is part of the Kotlin standard library, so you can implement it without adding a dependency on the `kotlinx.coroutines` library.

 > The `StackTraceRecoverable` interface is available on all targets, but the `kotlinx.coroutines` library uses it for stack trace recovery only on the JVM.
 >